Arius manillensis: Taxonomy and nomenclature

 It should not be confused with the closely related Cephalocassis manillensis, also described by Valenciennes in 1840.

 Other common names of the species include kandule, dupit, kiti-kiti, tabangongo, and tauti.

 Description

-Arius manillensis reach a maximum length of 29.6 cm (in males).
+Arius manillensis reach a maximum standard length of 29.6 cm (in males).

 Distribution and habitat

 Arius manillensis is endemic to the island of Luzon, Philippines.
 It is found in the area around Manila, Bataan, Laguna, Cavite, and Rizal; including the Pasig River and Laguna de Bay.
 It inhabits marine, brackish, freshwater, and benthopelagic habitats.